alexandre-brandao/VCI-Project/Deliverables5/Tensorflow - Faster R-CNN trained model/models/workspace/training_demo/README.md

 **Note:** The #### represents a number which is the checkpoint number of the weights of the model that were saved at a certain point in training.

 **Extra:**
-[In case of an ERROR related to the checkpoint, it is recommend to clear the checkpoints and all associated weight and retrain the model from scratch.]
+In case of an ERROR related to the checkpoint, it is recommend to clear the checkpoints and all associated weight and retrain the model from scratch.
+In case of insufficient RAM the program is capable of expanding its resources to the graphics card RAM.
+This limitation has only been recently lifted